Nancy Ann Tappe

 For more information about this fascinating process, check out the following links:

-Nancy sees color and tastes shape.
-Foods that she eats have both color and a geometrical shape attached to them.
-Some are extremely pleasurable; others are not.
+Nancy saw color and tasted shape.
+Foods that she ate had both color and a geometrical shape attached to them.
+She experienced the shape as a physical perception inside her mouth.
+Some were extremely pleasant (avocados); others were not (macaroni.)
 Nancy was born with this process as was her grandmother.
 As was typical in her time, she was taught not to speak of it to others.
+Even today some synesthetes fear being labeled or branded as "crazy," despite scientific advancements in the field.
+She looked forward to the day that synesthetes are honored for the contributions they make through their perceptions and creative abilities.

 Copyright 2009 Nancy Ann Tappe.
 All rights reserved.